stephengold/Georg/README.md

    + using Windows Command Prompt:  `.\gradlew textures`

 After a successful build,
-texture assets will be found in `MavTextures/build`.
+texture assets will be found in `HeartTextures/build` and `MavTextures/build`.

 <a name="conventions"/>

 ## Conventions

-Package names begin with `com.github.stephengold.textures.gui`

 The source code is compatible with JDK 7.